Portrait Lighting: 7 Best Techniques, Examples & Setups

 Generally, a warmer light with a value of 2700 Kelvin is better.
 Avoid fluorescents at all costs – they make you look like a ghost!

 What are common lighting mistakes?

 The most common lighting mistakes relate to the incorrect exposure settings on speed lights.
-Such as trying to achieve split lighting but incorrectly setting the flash too high or too low resulting in a photo that’s unrecoverable in editing software
+Such as trying to achieve split lighting but incorrectly setting the flash too high or too low resulting in a photo that’s unrecoverable in editing software for portraits.

 Getting the correct exposure with lighting is a tricky balance and takes trial and error to master.